benjamin-voisin/olagem/README.md

 A simple and beautiful terminal based typing speed test.

+## Features

+- Beautiful TUI
+- Proper Unicode support
+- French and English out of the box
+- Add any language you want
+- See your progression with a nice chart !

 ## Installation

 The package is available on the AUR and on [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), so you can install it with